 Fruit of the Mystery: Love of Neighbor

-Why Love of Neighbour?
+Why Love of Neighbor?

-Love of Neighbour flows from the Visitation because the mystery shows charity’s interior logic: the one who has received most gives most freely.
-Mary has just been given the Word of God within her womb — and the very next verse is “Mary set out and traveled in haste” (Luke 1:39).
+Love of Neighbor flows from the Visitation because the mystery shows charity’s interior logic: the one who has received most gives most freely.
+Mary has just been given the Word of God within her womb — and the very next verse is “Mary rising up in those days, went into the hill country with haste” (Luke 1:39).
 The Greek is spoude — urgency.
 She does not stay to contemplate her own gift but immediately goes to serve her elderly cousin.
-Thomas Aquinas teaches that love of God and love of neighbour are inseparable — not two loves but one love with two objects (ST II–II, Q. 25).
+Thomas Aquinas teaches that love of God and love of neighbor are inseparable — not two loves but one love with two objects (ST II–II, Q. 25).
 The Visitation enacts this: Mary’s love of God, bearing Christ within, immediately expresses itself as service.
 Gift becomes service; grace becomes charity.

-Sources: Luke 1:39 (Greek: spoude) · Thomas Aquinas, ST II–II, Q. 25 · John Paul II, Rosarium Virginis Mariae §22
+Sources: Luke 1:39 (Greek: spoude) · Thomas Aquinas, ST II–II, Q. 25 · John Paul II, Rosarium Virginis Mariae §20

 Sacred site: Church of the Visitation, Ein Karem — built over the traditional home of Elizabeth and Zechariah, 8 km west of Jerusalem.
 Completed 1955 by architect Antonio Barluzzi.